Coyotes retool front office under Barroway

 GLENDALE, Ariz. -- The Arizona Coyotes have made changes to their front office under owner Andrew Barroway.

-President and CEO Anthony LeBlanc and president of hockey operations Gary Drummond stepped down from their duties on Friday, with general counsel Ahron Cohen named as the new COO.
+President and CEO Anthony LeBlanc and president of hockey operations Gary Drummond stepped down from their duties on Friday, with general counsel Ahron Cohen named the new chief operating officer.

 Arizona also announced that Cohen and general manager John Chayka will serve as alternate governors who will report directly to Barroway.

-LeBlanc and Drummond were part of IceArizona, which purchased the Coyotes from the NHL in 2013.
+LeBlanc and Drummond were part of IceArizona, the group that purchased the Coyotes from the NHL in 2013.